SergelsOrg/csv2tex/docs/CSV_Format.md

 To mark a column as a level column, it must be named "Niveau" or "Level" (ignoring if letters are capital letters or not).
 (This may change over time, please confer `org.example.csv2tex.csv.CsvParsingUtil#isLevelSettingColumn`for the latest implementation.)

+##### Current restrictions

+The code for the pilot project in Erfurt assumes that the values are "1", "2", "3", "7", "8", "9" or will not do any output. |

 #### Subject data - multi-line header cells

 The subject data can have various forms.